Before tasting your wine, there are a few things to prepare:

 The bottle will sometimes show a recommended serving temperature.
 If not, a fairly safe rule is to serve red wine at 12-18 C and white/rose wine at 8-12 C. This can be tweaked.
 For example, a white wine with body, longevity and lees or oak ageing may enjoy a slightly higher serving temperature, or a youthful, light red may enjoy the cooler end of their recommended serve temperature.
 Don’t worry about getting this right every time.
 Often the first taste helps you to understand if a wine needs to be given time to warm and breathe, or needs to be returned to the fridge for a time before re-sampling.

 Few wines have sediment, but those that do are often fine red wines where long ageing and minimal filtration allows sediment to build and settle.
 This sediment will remain in the bottom of the bottle unless shaken, so quite often the wine can be poured easily.
+Using a decanter filter and funnel can be very helpful to catch the sediment.
 Another option is to decant the wine which not only allows it to breathe and open up, but means sediment can be avoided completely.
+Red and white wine decanters are available.
+Also drying stands and cleaning balls as decanters can be fiddly items to clean.